 If the Legislature decides to restrict expenditures of a RUC in the same manner as the current gas tax is restricted, the Steering Committee finds that a RUC should be made subject to the same constitutional provisions as the gas tax.
-Article II, Section 40 of the state Constitution (Amendment 18, enacted by the voters in 1944) requires three different types of revenue to be placed into a "special fund" (i.e., the Motor Vehicle Fund within the State Treasury) to be most closely mimic those characteristics.
-The most salient characteristics of the state gas tax are:
+Article II, Section 40 of the state Constitution (Amendment 18, enacted by the voters in 1944) requires three different types of revenue to be placed into a "special fund" (i.e., the Motor Vehicle Fund within the State Treasury) to be use of ruc revenue used exclusively for highway purposes:2 (1) License fees for motor vehicles collected by the state; (2) excise taxes collected on the sale, distribution, or use of motor vehicle fuel (commonly referred to as the "gas tax"); and (3) all other revenue intended to be used for highway purposes.

-C.f., Use of RUC revenue white paper in Appendix A-7; Effects of 18th Amendment on RUC in Appendix A-8; and Bonding RUC Revenues in Appendix A-9.
+1 C.f., Use of RUC revenue white paper in Appendix A-7; Effects of 18th Amendment on RUC in Appendix A-8; and Bonding RUC Revenues in Appendix A-9.